vscode-abl/vscode-abl/README.md

 V11 Profile inherits from the default profile, so graphicalMode will be set to true.
 OpenEdge version and DB connections are specified in the profile.
 V12.2 GUI Profile doesn't inherit from the default profile, so it won't have any DB connection.
 When opening a project, VSCode will check for `.vscode/profile.json`.
 If this file is present, then this profile will be loaded.
 Otherwise, the default profile will be used.
 It is recommended to add this file to the SCM ignore list.

+## Speedscript Support

+The extension supports [Speedscript](https://docs.progress.com/bundle/openedge-web-speed-developer/page/The-SpeedScript-programming-language.html) (WebSpeed) source files via a dedicated `speedscript` build path type.
+Add a `speedscript` entry to `buildPath` in `openedge-project.json` and set the `gen` attribute to the output directory of `e4gl-gen.r` (relative to the project root).
+The extension will monitor those files and handle compilation accordingly.

 ## Pre- and post-compilation hooks